Nethereum/Unity3dSimpleSample/README.md

 This sample uses the latest version of Nethereum which you can download from the releases.

+**Note:**

+Please remember to remove System.HttpCliend and UnityEngine of the Nethereum release package if included

 ## Simple Ether transfer
 To transfer Ether Nethereum provides a specific Unity Request, the ```EthTransferUnityRequest```.